sviatoslav-hurynchuk/pc-configurator/ARCHITECTURE.md

 * **Lab 3 (Cookie, Session, Files):** Authorization works via `$_SESSION`.
 File handling is implemented in the admin panel when uploading component images (`move_uploaded_file`).
 * **Lab 4 (OOP in PHP):** The entire backend is built on classes (interfaces, inheritance, encapsulation).
 MVC Pattern: `Router`, `Controller`, `Model`.
 * **Lab 5 (PDO):** All queries to MySQL are executed exclusively through prepared statements of the PDO library for protection against SQL injections.
-* **Lab 6 (Asynchronous requests and JSON):** The PC configurator operates via AJAX (Fetch API).
+* **Lab 6 (Asynchronous requests and JSON):** The PC configurator operates via AJAX (Fetch API / Axios).
 The client sends a request to change a part, the backend returns `Content-Type: application/json`.
 * **Lab 7 (HTTP statuses and Buffering):**
   * Implemented a `Response` class that uses `ob_start()`, `ob_get_contents()`, and `ob_clean()`.
   * Pages are first generated into a buffer.
 If an error occurs during generation (e.g., product not found), the buffer is cleared (`ob_clean`), a status code is set (`http_response_code(404)`), and a special error page is displayed.